dirkschumacher/RBerlinData/README.md

 BerlinData
 ===========

-This is currently the development version of the `R` Package `BerlinData` which provides open-datasets of Berlin and also easy access to open APIs.
+This is currently the development version of the `R` Package `BerlinData` which provides open datasets of Berlin and also easy access to open APIs.

 ## Versioning